 At least 9 wounded in "random" shooting at suburban Detroit splash pad; suspect dead, police say

 ROCHESTER HILLS, Mich.
-(CBS DETROIT) - At least nine people were wounded when a gunman opened fire on a splash pad in in the Detroit suburb of Rochester Hills Saturday evening, authorities said.
-The gunman was later found dead following a standoff at a nearby home.
+(CBS DETROIT) - At least nine people were wounded when a gunman opened fire on a splash pad in the Detroit suburb of Rochester Hills Saturday evening, authorities said.
+The suspect was later found dead by suicide following a standoff at a home in a nearby neighborhood.

 Oakland County Sheriff Michael Bouchard said in a news briefing the male suspect pulled up in a vehicle a little after 5 p.m. local time, got out and opened fire on the Brooklands Plaza Splash Pad, located at 1585 E. Auburn Rd.